Johnstown, Pennsylvania: 20th century

-In 1923, Johnstown Mayor Joseph Cauffiel ordered the expulsion of all African-Americans and Mexicans in Johnstown who had lived in Johnstown for less than seven years.
-The edict was in response to a deadly shootout between Robert Young, a black man, and Johnstown police officers.
-African-Americans had settled in the Rosedale neighborhood during the Great Migration.
-Although Cauffiel's edict of expulsion was without legal force, some 500 African-Americans fled the city.
-The Ku Klux Klan burned 12 crosses outside Johnstown in an attempt to intimidate Rosedale's Black population.
+In 1923, Johnstown Mayor Joseph Cauffiel ordered the expulsion of all African Americans and Mexicans in Johnstown who had lived in Johnstown for less than seven years.
+The edict was in response to a deadly shootout between Robert Young, a Black man, and Johnstown police officers.
+African Americans had settled in the Rosedale neighborhood during the Great Migration, as Southerners moved north to industrial cities to escape violence related to Jim Crow.

+Although Cauffiel's edict of expulsion was without legal force, some 500 African Americans fled the city.
+The Ku Klux Klan had a revival in this period in the region, and members burned 12 crosses outside Johnstown in an attempt to intimidate Rosedale's Black population.
 Pennsylvania Governor Gifford Pinchot intervened to prevent Cauffiel from enforcing the edict.

 In the early 20th century, the population reached 67,000 people.
 The city's first commercial radio station, WJAC, began broadcasts in 1925.
 The downtown boasted at least five major department stores, including Glosser Brothers, which in the 1950s gave birth to the Gee Bee chain of department stores.

-However, the St Patrick's Day flood of 1936 combined with the gnawing effects of the Great Depression left Johnstown struggling again.
+But the damage from the St Patrick's Day flood of 1936, combined with the gnawing effects of the Great Depression, left Johnstown struggling again.
 Seeking a permanent solution to the flooding problem, Johnstown's citizens wrote to President Franklin Roosevelt pleading for federal aid.
 In August 1938, the U. S. Army Corps of Engineers launched a five-year project that gouged, widened, deepened, and moved 9.2 mi of river channel in the city, and encased the river banks in concrete and reinforced steel.
 In a campaign organized by the Chamber of Commerce, thousands of Johnstown's citizens wrote to friends and relatives across the country hoping to bring new business to the town.